 It takes years to train operational units to the level of proficiency needed to accomplish difficult and specialized SOF missions.
 Intense training – both in SOF schools and units – is required to integrate competent individuals into fully capable units.
 This process cannot be hastened without degrading ultimate capability.

 Competent Special Operations Forces cannot be created after emergencies occur.

 Creation of competent, fully mission capable units takes time.
 Employment of fully capable special operations capability on short notice requires highly trained and constantly available SOF units in peacetime.

-Truth 5: Most special operations require non-SOF assistance.
+Most special operations require non-SOF support.